-Lesson Title: Debate Theme: Writing Lesson Number: L3-L065 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Use an outline to plan an argument for debate.
-Draft a text relevant to the topic with well-organised ideas.
-Use appropriate vocabulary and grammar when writing.
-Preparation 1.
-Write the features of a debate on the board (see end of lesson).
-2. Write the debate outline on the board (see end of lesson).
+Lesson Title: Debate Theme: Writing Lesson Number: L3-L065 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Use an outline to plan an argument for debate.
+2. Draft a text relevant to the topic with well-organised ideas.
+3. Use appropriate vocabulary and grammar when writing. the board (see eatures of a debate on e end of lesson). e outline on the board on).